winwiz1/crisp-react/README.md

     git remote set-url origin https://github.com/your-github-username/your-newly-created-repo
     git push
     ```
 3. Login to Heroku and create a new app.
 At this stage it has no content.
 Use the Settings tab to set the app's stack to 'container'.
 Then switch to the Deploy tab and choose GitHub as the deployment method.
 Finally trigger a manual build.
-Optionally enable automated builds.
+Optionally enable automated builds - this is how the [demo website](https://crisp-react.winwiz1.com) was deployed.

 #### Cloudflare CDN
 If you own a domain name, then it's recommended to add a CDN by implementing the optional steps described in the [Custom Domain and CDN](#custom-domain-and-cdn) section.
 It will significantly boost performance and improve security to some extent.
 The extent is limited due to the fact that the DNS record for your app e.g.`xxxxxx.herokudns.com` is public so the CDN can be bypassed with a potential attacker accessing your app directly.